ibm-cloud-docs/account/trustedprofile-update.md

 {{site.data.keyword.attribute-definition-list}}

 # Updating trusted profiles
 {: #trusted-profile-update}

-You can update the permissions or redefine the trust relationship of the trusted profiles at any time by using either the console or the [IAM Identity Services](/apidocs/iam-identity-token-api#create-claim-rule-request) API.
+You can update the permissions or redefine trust relationships for trusted profiles at any time by using either the console or the [IAM Identity Services](/apidocs/iam-identity-token-api#create-claim-rule-request){: external} API.
 {: shortdesc}

 To update trusted profiles, you must be assigned the administrator, operator, or editor role within the account, or on the IAM Identity Service.